rdsea/HINC/scenarios/btssensors/UC04_custom_analysis_logic/README.md

-# Use Case - New Data Consumer
+# Use Case - Custom Data Logic

 The default data processing logic of the system is not adapted to the Data Consumer's needs.
 The Data Consumer consults with the Data Scientist to